 - 2 cups unsweetened vanilla almond milk

-- 3 Tbsp coconut sugar Or sub light brown sugar or additional maple syrup, to taste.
+- 3 tablespoons coconut sugar - Or sub light brown sugar or additional maple syrup, to taste.

 - If baking now, preheat oven to 375 degrees F (190 C).